Benetton closer to delisting after advisers' report

 Out of eight analysts asked by Reuters, only three expected the Benettons to raise their offer, while five saw no reason to sweeten the deal considering the historically low share price at which Benetton is now trading, after a decade of stagnating sales and in a crisis-hit Italian stock market.

-Shares in Benetton, famous for its brightly coloured wool sweaters, have hovered just above the 4.6 euros offered since the bid was made public at the beginning of February, and last traded at 4.646 euros.
+Shares in Benetton BNG.MI, famous for its brightly coloured wool sweaters, have hovered just above the 4.6 euros offered since the bid was made public at the beginning of February, and last traded at 4.646 euros.

 The fairness opinion report by HSBC had been much anticipated by analysts, who said a rebuff of the offer -- a 6 percent premium to the average price of the last 12 months -- could have lured activist, foreign investors.